zfml/LyricLearn/README.md

 ## About

  LyricLearn was created for the students who don't get the internet access in my area becasue the internet has been cut off for almost 4 years.
  The students can study and learn English with lyrics by using LyricLearn.
-And they can save their favourite song's lyric to see it easily next time.
+And they can save their favourite song's lyric to see it easily next time.Morever, Songs can be searched by singer and lyric.
 ## Built With
 - MVVM
 - Hilt Dependency Injection